IKoshelev/amd-like-modules/README.md

 	window.loadOnce("~scripts/",["index.js","constants.js"]);	//load several files from same path window.loadOnce(["~css/site.css"])				//load several files withouth same path
 ```
-as a result of above code, loadOnce will check all you present script and link tags to see if any of them have the same resulting path, and if not, will add a new tag for the loaded file to 'head' element.
+as a result of above code, loadOnce will check all present script and link tags to see if any of them have the same resulting path, and if not, will add a new tag for the loaded file to 'head' element.

 You can also teach it new 'file' types.
 For example, our C# controllers generate their own JS clients with the help of reflection, but their paths don't end in '.js'.
 We accomodate them like this: